-Our courses and programs are continuously updated and refreshed to ensure that they meet the needs of today’s economy.
-Our knowledgeable faculty work with area businesses and organizations to develop curricula and opportunities that address the current needs of our region.
-This collaboration is how we can offer such an assortment of innovative, high-value programs and services in professional development, emerging markets, leadership, information technology, advanced manufacturing, online learning and more.
+Whether you are a company or organization looking to train a group of people or an individual looking to update your abilities, Wright State Professional Development has knowledgeable faculty that works with you to develop training and opportunities that address your current needs.
+This collaboration lets us offer you an assortment of innovative, high-value programs and services in professional development, emerging markets, leadership, information technology, advanced manufacturing, online learning and more.

 This is customized training that gets results, delivered across multiple platforms to maximize the efficiency of your workforce.
-With qualified instructors that are dedicated to producing significant and lasting results, the Office of Professional Development becomes a vital component of your success, and the success of the Dayton region.
+With experienced instructors that are dedicated to producing significant and last in results, the Office of Professional Development becomes a vital component of your success, and the success of the Dayton region.

 When WhereTuesday, October 6, 2015 to Thursday, October 8, 20151:00 p.m. - 6:00 p.m.
 Joshi 399